martint17r/restic/doc/040_backup.rst

 In all cases, paths may be absolute or relative to ``restic backup``'s working directory.

-Note that if you use restic in combination with include files, by default all entries of the include files are added to the snapshots paths.
-This may break the finding of parent snapshots.
-Please consider setting the paths manually using ``--set-path`` or ``--set-paths-from`` to reflect what is actually backuped.
+Note that if you use restic in combination with ``--files-from`` arguments, by default all entries from the files are added to the snapshot's "paths" field.
+This may break automatic finding of parent snapshots if the entries change between multiple runs of restic.
+Please consider setting the "paths" field manually using ``--set-path`` or ``--set-paths-from`` to reflect a consistent description of what is being backed up.

 For example, maybe you want to backup files which have a name that matches a certain regular expression pattern (uses GNU find):